Freaxbot/TSDNS-Server/README.md

 # TSDNS-Server
-This TSDNS server handle and asnwear connection request from TSDNS clients.
+[Archived] This TSDNS server handle and asnwear connection request from TSDNS clients.

 ---
 ## Build